leer-un-pulsador-con-arduino

 Read a button with Arduino

-In the tutorial digital inputs in Arduino we saw how to read a sensor that provides a digital signal with two voltage levels LOW and HIGH.
-We still need to take advantage of digital inputs to read the state of a switch or button with Arduino.
+In the tutorial Digital Inputs in Arduino we saw how to read a sensor that provides a digital signal with two voltage levels, LOW and HIGH.
+We left pending how to use digital inputs to read the state of a switch or push button with Arduino.

-For this, we will need to correctly perform a specific setup and the help of two new friends the Pull Down and Pull Up resistors.
-Although both cases are very similar, the setup and the type of resistor to use will depend on whether we want to read a LOW or HIGH value when pressing the button or switch.
+To do this, we will need to correctly perform a specific setup and the help of two new friends: Pull Down and Pull Up resistors.
+Although both cases are very similar, the setup and the type of resistor to use will depend on whether we want to read a LOW or HIGH value when the button or switch is pressed.

-To understand the operation of both setups, we will present the logical reasoning for which we arrive at it, for which we will use two incorrect setups that will help us understand the role of each element in the final setup.
+To understand how both setups work, we will present the logical reasoning that leads to them.
+For this, we will use two incorrect setups that will help us understand the role of each element in the final, correct setup.

-So, we start with the first attempt to read the state of the button.
+So, let’s start with the first attempt to read the button state.

-Our first idea to read a button could be to connect a digital PIN of Arduino directly to a reference voltage, whether it is 0V or 5V.
+Our first idea to read a button could be to directly connect a digital PIN of Arduino to a reference voltage, be it 0V or 5V.

-When the button is pressed, the voltage at the PIN would be the reference value (0V or 5V depending on the setup) and we could perform the reading as in any digital input.
+When the button is closed, the voltage at the PIN would be the reference value (0V or 5V depending on the setup) and we could perform the reading as with any digital input.

 arduino-pulsador-1

-What is the problem?
+What’s the problem?
 Well, this will work when the switch is closed.
 But, what happens when the switch is open?
-In this case, we are leaving the PIN completely disconnected from any voltage (something we will call high impedance state).
+In this case, we are leaving the PIN completely disconnected from any voltage (something we will call a high impedance state).

-What value does an automaton register if we measure in a high impedance state?
-Well, it depends on several factors, such as the internal construction of the automaton or the last state it was connected to.
+What value does an input register if we take a measurement in a high impedance state?
+It depends on several factors, such as the internal construction of the input or the last state it was connected to.

-In summary, the input is in an indeterminate state (that is, it can assume any value).
+In summary, the input is in an indeterminate state (meaning it can assume any value).
 Therefore, it is necessary to avoid this situation in our designs.

-How can we resolve this state of indeterminacy?
+How can we resolve this indeterminate state?
 Well, this leads us directly to our second attempt. 👇

-The next thing we might think of is connecting the PIN to two reference voltages, alternated depending on the state of the switch:
+The next thing we might think is to connect the PIN to two voltage references, alternated based on the switch state:

-To measure a LOW value when pressing the switch
+To measure a LOW value when the switch is pressed

-• When closing the switch, 0V would be forced at the PIN, so we would read LOW
+• When the switch is closed, 0V would be forced on the PIN, so we would read LOW.

-To measure a HIGH value when pressing the switch
+To measure a HIGH value when the switch is pressed

 • We can connect the PIN fixed to 0V, and to 5V through the switch.

-• When closing the switch, 5V would be forced at the PIN, so we would read HIGH
+• When the switch is closed, 5V would be forced on the PIN, so we would read HIGH.

 arduino-pulsador-2

-What is the problem with this setup?
-Well, when pressing the switch, we are directly connecting the values of 0V and 5V, which means that we are causing a short circuit.
+What’s the problem with this setup?
+Well, when pressing the switch we are directly connecting the 0V and 5V values, which means we are causing a short circuit.

-This would cause a high current to flow and a rapid heating of components and conductors (death, destruction, dismissal…).
+This would cause a high current flow and rapid heating of components and conductors (death, destruction, getting fired…).

-How can we avoid this short circuit?
+How to avoid this short circuit?
 Well, we are close.
-We will see this next in the final setup.
+We’ll see this next in the definitive setup.

-Short circuits are dangerous failures.
-In addition to damaging some components, you could even cause a fire.
+Short circuits are dangerous faults.
+Besides damaging a component, you could even cause a fire.
 Be careful.

-The setup would also not work because we would be connecting the PIN simultaneously to 0V and 5V, so we would again have an indeterminacy, and the actual measurement would depend on the resistance of the conductors at both voltage levels.
+The setup wouldn’t work either because we would be connecting the PIN simultaneously to 0V and 5V, so we would again have an indeterminacy, and the actual measurement would depend on the resistance of the conductors to both voltage levels.

-As we mentioned earlier, to solve the setup correctly we will need the presence of two new friends, the Pull Down and Pull Up resistors.
+As we had anticipated, to correctly solve the setup we will need the presence of two new friends, Pull Down and Pull Up resistors.
 These two resistors are a basic mechanism, very common in the world of electronics and automation.

 arduino-pulsador-3